qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog318/index.rst

 Feature: Gradient ramp based legends
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Anew QgsColorRampLegendNode class was added which allows for the creation of color ramp-based legend nodes.
+A new QgsColorRampLegendNode class was added which allows for the creation of color ramp-based legend nodes.
 It's now used for raster layers when using a pseudocolor renderer with the linear interpolation type or for the single-band gray renderer, as well as for point clouds using a ramp based renderer.

 In a layout legend, the ramp item inherits the default legend symbol width and height, but it is possible to optionally override this behavior.